From the beginning of the River Mountain development process, we had 3 goals in mind...

 - Find great partners who share our vision.

 The decision on where to place the retreat cabins and the design of the structures probably took the most time to figure out.
 Where we ultimately landed was because of the vision of Terry Squyres, Principal at GWWO Architects in Baltimore.

 Terry advised a beautiful spot in a meadow that sits at the base of a hill below what we call “Forest 1”.
 A stream runs through the forest there, with a beautiful, wild meadow and Warriors Ridge to the east.
 There was a reason Terry loved this spot; she had a vision for our cabins that was a game changer.
 She envisioned 4 modern cabins, each designed with Circadian Rhythms in mind.
 Each cabin would face east with floor-to-ceiling windows allowing for each guest to “wake with the sun” as the morning light rises over Warriors Ridge.
-What a complete, 180 degree different experience for kids compared to the blue light and sleep issues of cellphones (one of the items we discuss in depth during retreats!).
 Next, she suggested adding individual skylights above each guest’s bunk so they could see the stars as they go to sleep (If you haven’t read our blog about the night sky at River Mountain, please do.
 I can’t even begin to express how beautiful they are).
 And finally, each bunk would have its own window facing the woods that could be opened by guests to hear the sounds of the stream flowing nearby.
 We loved this final design element, as research has shown that proximity to water, and the sound of water, is associated with many positive benefits for the body and mind.